kentbrew/dotsnboxes/README.md

 Don't try to serve this from 127.0.0.1 or localhost; connected devices need to know the IP address running server.js or they won't be able to see it.

+Once you know your IP address, start the server.
+To do this, open up a terminal window, navigate to your repo directory, and enter `node server.js`.

-Once you know your IP address, bring up a fresh window (Chrome = best as of now) and enter http://[youripaddress]:8001.
+Server running?
+Bring up a fresh window (Chrome = best as of now) and enter http://[youripaddress]:8001.
 If all is good, the console will come up and show the right address for clients that wish to connect.

 Don't run more than one console window; it would be Bad.